idiotandrobot/blog/_posts/2015-10-21-windows-10-empty-quick-access.md

 Deleting the contents of `%AppData%\Microsoft\windows\recent\automaticdestinations` causes the pinned folders to reappear.

-Deleting the contents of `%AppData%\Microsoft\windows\recent\customdestinations` doesn't seem to do anything.
+Subsequently deleting the contents of `%AppData%\Microsoft\windows\recent\customdestinations` doesn't seem to do anything.

 Neither has caused recent files or folders to appear in the Navigation Pane.